Research Program Coordinator - Commack

 - Act as back-up for administration of consents and research-based assessments.

 - Prepare and submit necessary IRB documents and amendments.
-After approval, guarantee the implementation of practices required by IRB.
+After approval, guarantee and implementation of practices required by the IRB.

 About Stony Brook: